-LinkedIn Learning (formerly Lynda.com) is a software training and tutorial video library that is offered free to UNC students.
-We will use these tutorials throughout the semester.
-To learn more about LinkedIn Learning, visit the ITS website at https://software.sites.unc.edu/linkedin/.
+LinkedIn Learning (formerly Lynda.com) is a software training and tutorial video library that is now offered free to UNC students.
+We will use Lynda.com and other free tutorials throughout the semester.
+To learn more about Lynda.com, visit the ITS website at its.unc.edu.
 For HTML, CSS and JavaScript exercises, we will often use JS Bin.
 It is free and provides a great way to experiment with your code before deployment.